infeeeee/dyn2py/README.md

 ## Installation

-### Windows portable
+### Windows portable and installer

-Prebuilt exe available from github releases.
+Prebuilt portable exe and installer available from github releases.

-No requirements, just download `dyn2py.exe` from release assets:
+No requirements, just download `dyn2py.exe` or `dyn2py-installer.exe` from release assets:

 https://github.com/infeeeee/dyn2py/releases/latest

+Installer automatically adds the install folder to the path, so simply `dyn2py` can be called from anywhere.

 ### With pip